Future Sisters-in-Law Kate and Meghan Both Wear Alexander McQueen — While in Different Countries!

 Kate’s dress was a light pink gown featuring silver sequin detailing on the shoulders, and cape-like sleeves that fell over the top half in front and continued down the back of the gown.
 It’s a version of this white McQueen gown, which is currently 60 percent off.

-Meghan wore a sleek black tuxedo suit with the brand’s Classic Suiting Jacket, which retails for $1,995.
+Meghan wore a sleek black tuxedo suit with the brand’s Classic Suiting Jacket, which retails for $1,995 (shop a similar style for $198).
 She paired the look with a white Tuxe Bodywear bodysuit with a bow at the neck.
-(The bodysuit is still available in most sizes, too.)
+(The bodysuit is still available in most sizes, too; shop a similar look for $44)

 This isn’t the first time Meghan and Kate have been on the same style wavelength.
 Earlier this week, Kate carried a medium-sized handle bag twice — just like the ones Meghan favors.